LowSkillDeveloper/WiFiPasswordSearcher/README.md

 ## Added Features:
 - Added ability to view saved passwords on your phone (root only)
+- Added switch to enable search by ESSID on the scanning page.
+- Added primitive validation for WPS PIN and password on the local database page.
 - Added Connection via WPS button
 - Added the ability to connect to the 3wifi server directly by IP address (No longer need a proxy server for redirection)
 - Server list URLs in the start menu.